snallani-msdh/snallani-msdh/README.md

 - 👋 Hi, I’m Srimadhav Nallani (@snallani-msdh), an Epidemiologist for the Mississippi Public Health Lab.
 - 👀 I’m interested in Genomic Epidemiology and Next Generation Sequencing Analysis.
-- 🌱 I’m currently learning Nextflow and SQL.
+- 🌱 I'm currently working on finding better tools for creating actionable visualizations for public health.
 - 💞️ I’m looking to collaborate on pipelines to analyze various pathogens affecting public health.
 - 📫 How to reach me: I can be reached via email at srimadhav.nallani@msdh.ms.gov
 - 😄 Pronouns: He/Him